ethereum/consensus-specs/specs/eip4844/polynomial-commitments.md

 This document specifies basic polynomial operations and KZG polynomial commitment operations as they are needed for the EIP-4844 specification.
 The implementations are not optimized for performance, but readability.
 All practical implementations should optimize the polynomial operations.

+Functions flagged as "Public method" MUST be provided by the underlying KZG library as public functions.
+All other functions are private functions used internally by the KZG library.

 ## Custom types

 | Name | SSZ equivalent | Description |